Audio Engineering Program

 TWDR100 - FOUNDATIONAL PRO TOOLS - GETTING STARTED (1 WEEK)

 There are several audio platforms in wide spread use in the professional audio world.
 Ableton, Logic, and Pro Tools are the three most common and they each have their use in the world of sound.
 Pro Tools has become an industry standard so we are singling it out for this workshop.
 Students will learn Ableton in the Midi Production workshop, which we are also offering.
 In this workshop we will introduce the student to the language of the Pro Tools environment, including navigation, editing and operation of the software.
 For students with some prior experience, this workshop is designed to be a crash course in how to become more comfortable and efficient in the use of the software.
 For those who are new to the software, this workshop is designed to give them the tools, skills, and confidence to create their own music.
-We are offering the Pro Tools workshop in two sections, one in the day and one in the evening.

 - Setup and Hardware Peripherals – Creating Your IO Setup and Connecting an Audio Interface